Brocade reports earnings

-Brocade reports earnings Brocade released financial results for its third quarter this week, reporting revenues of $327.5 million,
+Brocade released financial results for its third quarter this week, reporting revenues of $327.5 million, slightly above the company's preannounced results of around $325 million reported on Aug.
+8.

 A bright spot for the company was its file area network (FAN) business, which it reported was up 17% year over year and has been adding 50 to 100 new customers each quarter.
 The average deal size for its file virtualization products also increased 20% in the last quarter.
 Brocade attributed the decrease in its earnings to a decline of average selling price (ASP) "in the low single digits," due to high-end switch users deferring purchases until Brocade comes out with a merged director product with McData.
 The company also "continued to shed low-margin revenue" based on products it acquired with McData.